nrdxp/shared/hugo/pages/jsonnet.md

 config()
 {{< /highlight >}}

-### `getEnv(key) string`
+### `getEnv(key, fallback=null) string`

 This function returns the string value of the environment variable.
-If the environment variable is not defined or does not exist, it returns an empty string.
+If the environment variable is not defined or does not exist, it returns an empty string or a fallback value if provided.

 {{< highlight jsonnet >}}
 local getEnv(key) = std.native('getEnv')(key);